vhive-serverless/vHive/docs/profiling.md

 sudo env "PATH=$PATH" go test -v -timeout 99999s -run TestProfileSingleConfiguration \
 -args -funcNames helloworld -vm 1 -rps 20 -l 1
 ```
-Bottleneck counters are printed out with their value at each step during
+Bottleneck counters are printed out with their values at each step during
 execution, such as:
 ```
 ...